Deploy to an Amazon Elastic Kubernetes Service (EKS) cluster¶

 Create the repository:

-To minimize network latency and bandwidth usage, change the value of the
+ECR_REGION=us-east-1 ECR_REPOSITORY_NAME=hybrid-neg-controller-manager aws ecr create-repository \ --region $ECR_REGION \ --repository-name $ECR_REPOSITORY_NAMETo minimize network latency and bandwidth usage, change the value of the

-environment variable to match the region of your EKS cluster. -
+ECR_REGIONenvironment variable to match the region of your EKS cluster. -

 Enable the Skaffold

-builder to authenticate to your ECR registry:AWS_ACCOUNT_ID=<your AWS account ID> ECR_REGISTRY=${AWS_ACCOUNT_ID}.dkr.ecr.${ECR_REGION}.amazonaws.com aws ecr get-login-password --region $ECR_REGION | \ crane auth login \ --username AWS \ --password-stdin \ $ECR_REGISTRY
+kobuilder to authenticate to your ECR registry:AWS_ACCOUNT_ID=<your AWS account ID> ECR_REGISTRY=${AWS_ACCOUNT_ID}.dkr.ecr.${ECR_REGION}.amazonaws.com aws ecr get-login-password --region $ECR_REGION | \ crane auth login \ --username AWS \ --password-stdin \ $ECR_REGISTRYYou can skip this step if you have already configured Docker Desktop or Docker Engine authentication to your ECR registry.

 Configure Workload Identity Federation with Kubernetes¶

-to authenticate to Google Cloud APIs using
+Allow k8s-hybrid-neg-controller to authenticate to Google Cloud APIs using

 Kubernetes ServiceAccount tokens from a